ngocmaichu/roberta-fake-news-detection/README.md

 This project fine-tunes a pre-trained RoBERTa model to classify fake vs. true news articles using Hugging Face's `transformers` library and PyTorch.
 The dataset used is derived from `Fake.csv` and `True.csv`.

 ## ROBERTA
-This flavor was created because authors believed that BERT is hugely under-trained.
+RoBERTa was created because authors believed that BERT is hugely under-trained.
 There was not enough data to train BERT, 10 times more training was applied (16GB vs. 160GB).
 Model is bigger with 15% more parameters.
 Next sentence prediction is removed from BERT because the authors claimed there is no use.
 4 times more masking task to learn by dynamic masking pattern.

 In my project, I used HuggingFace's Trainer API tokens.
 To leverage the full functionality of the Hugging Face ecosystem (including downloading pre-trained models like roberta-base and optionally pushing fine-tuned models to the Hugging Face Hub), I authenticated using a Hugging Face access token.
 After logging in, the token allows us to:
 1. Pull pre-trained transformer models via from_pretrained()